mhayashi1120/Gauche-net-twitter/README.md

 	Blocks the specified user from following the authenticating user.
 In addition the blocked user will not show in the authenticating users mentions or timeline (unless retweeted by another user).
 If a follow or friend relationship exists it is destroyed.
+The URL pattern / version /block/create/:screen_name_or_user_id. format is still accepted but not recommended.
+As a sequence of numbers is a valid screen name we recommend using the screen_name or user_id parameter instead.

 [Function] ids/json (https://api.twitter.com/1.1/blocks/ids.json)

 	Returns an array of numeric user ids the authenticating user is blocking.
 	Important On October 15, 2012 this method will become cursored by default, altering the default response format.
-See
-	https://dev.twitter.com/docs/misc/cursoring Using cursors to navigate
-	collections for more details on how cursoring works.
+See /overview/api/cursoring Using cursors to navigate collections for more details on how cursoring works.

 [Function] list/json (https://api.twitter.com/1.1/blocks/list.json)

-	Returns a collection of
-	https://dev.twitter.com/docs/platform-objects/users user objects that the
-	authenticating user is blocking.
+	Returns a collection of /overview/api/users user objects that the authenticating user is blocking.
 Important On October 15, 2012 this method will become cursored by default, altering the default response format.
-See https://dev.twitter.com/docs/misc/cursoring Using cursors to navigate
-	collections for more details on how cursoring works.
+See /overview/api/cursoring Using cursors to navigate collections for more details on how cursoring works.